ShawnDriscoll/Traveller-RPG-Skill-Check/docs/ReadMe.txt

 This program has been tested on both Windows XP and Windows 7.

-First, install the included ERASDEMI.TTF font.
+It was written using Eclipse PyDev and Qt Designer for Python 2.5.4 and PyQt4.

-To use this program, run the skillcheck076b.exe file.
+You'll need to install the included ERASDEMI.TTF font.

-If a file is reported missing, such as MSVCP71.dll, copy the file to your C:\Windows\System32 folder.
-Then run again.
+To use this program, run the skillcheck076b.py file.

 WARNING: I'm not responsible for any harm caused by using this software for any version of Traveller other than Mongoose Traveller.